ahkscript/awesome-AutoHotkey/README.md

 ### GUI
 * [Beautiful Examples of GUIs](http://ahkscript.org/boards/viewtopic.php?f=6&t=3851) - Some beautiful examples of GUIs made with AutoHotkey.

+### GUI automation
+* [Moving window without WinMove](http://ahkscript.org/boards/viewtopic.php?f=6&t=4013) - In case you cant move window with WinMove command, you can use that script.

 ### Text manipulation
 * [TF](https://github.com/hi5/TF) - Functions for manipulation of text files such as *.txt, *.ahk, *.html, *.css etc and Strings (or variables).
 Forum [link](http://ahkscript.org/boards/viewtopic.php?f=6&t=576).